Edit 12/12/2022: I made a few small changes to this post to make some attributions to other authors clearer.

 Suppose scientists had not communicated concerns about the strategic implications of anti-ballistic missiles to the political leadership.
 In that case, political leaders would still have accessed the strategic argument against anti-ballistic missiles from American officials who were sympathetic to it.
 It is likely that listening to American officials express such concerns about anti-ballistic missiles, before and during the SALT talks, contributed to Soviet leaders’ support for limiting them.⁴²

 Beyond worrying that the further development and deployment of anti-ballistic missiles would be destabilising, political leaders in the Soviet Union had other reasons to want to limit this technology.
-According to Kaufman⁴³ and Evangelista,⁴⁴ in the lead up to the bilateral agreement to limit anti-ballistic missiles, the desire to achieve any arms control win was a significant driving force behind Brezhnev and the Prime Minister’s willingness to accept these limitations.
+Evangelista argues none of these other considerations gave leaders decisive justifications to support anti-ballistic missile limitation.⁴³ But is he right about that?
+According to both Kaufman⁴⁴ and Evangelista,⁴⁵ in the lead up to the bilateral agreement to limit anti-ballistic missiles, the desire to achieve any arms control win was a significant driving force behind Brezhnev and the Prime Minister’s willingness to accept these limitations.
 That said, it seems unlikely to me that their desire for an arms control agreement to improve relations with the US would have been sufficient to make the Soviet government agree to limit anti-ballistic missiles.
 If they did not believe in the strategic rationale for limiting the technology, and were optimistic about developing new anti-ballistic missile systems, it is implausible that they would have been willing to give up opportunities to deploy more.

 I think two possibilities are about equally likely.
 The first is that technical advisors to the political leadership were all pessimistic about anti-ballistic missile technology, and leaders decided to support extensive bilateral limitations on anti-ballistic missiles because this would be a major arms control win and have little effect on military strategy or plans for new weapons developments.
 In that case, political leaders would have agreed to limit anti-ballistic missiles regardless of whether they were convinced that the technology could be destabilising.
-The second (which is Evangelista's view⁴⁷) is that there was still significant misguided optimism about the technical prospects for anti-ballistic missiles.
-In that case, hearing scientists’ concerns would have been important for swaying political leaders to agree to anti-ballistic missile limitations.
+The second (which is Evangelista's view⁴⁸) is that there was still significant misguided optimism about the technical prospects for anti-ballistic missiles.
+I think that accepting this second possibility should also lead us to accept Evangelista’s broader view that, other than concerns about strategic stability as raised by scientists, there are no considerations that decisively favoured Soviet leaders supporting limitations on anti-ballistic missiles.
+Other proposed explanations for the Soviet government’s decision, which I do not discuss in this post, are weak.
+So the second view suggests that hearing scientists’ concerns would have been crucially important for swaying political leaders to agree to anti-ballistic missile limitations.

 Since there is a good case that Pugwash participants had a counterfactual influence on the policy outcome, I think it is right to treat the effect of Pugwash on the Anti-Ballistic Missile Treaty as an example of a big win for Track II diplomacy.
 This study supports the idea that Track II diplomacy initiatives have a high upside, though not as much as if the available evidence allowed us to be more confident that Pugwash participants had an influence on the policy outcome.